heitzmann/gdstk/README.md

 Typical applications of Gdstk are in the fields of electronic chip design, planar lightwave circuit design, and mechanical engineering.

+## Documentation

+The complete documentation is available [here](http://heitzmann.github.io/gdstk).

+The source files can be found in the _docs_ directory.

 ## Installation

 The C++ library is meant to be used straight from source.